cdrenshaw/HeckBot/README.md

 4) Navigate to https://discordapp.com/api/oauth2/authorize?client_id=your_client_id&scope=bot&permissions=35840  <br/>Replace the value with your Client ID from step 1.

-5) Compile and run the bot.  @yourbotname quests to see upcoming quests.
+5) Compile and run the bot.  @yourbotname help to see all commands.

 Quest timers calculated using https://github.com/christirichards algorithm.